Our theme for 2020 is ‘Natures’.

 POLLEN20 Conference: Contested Natures

-24-26 June 2020: Contested Natures: Power Politics and Prefiguration is an international conference in Brighton, UK, co-hosted by the STEPS Centre.
+This event has been postponed – further details are on the conference website.
+Contested Natures: Power Politics and Prefiguration is an international conference in Brighton, UK, co-hosted by the STEPS Centre.
 This event is the biennial conference of the Political Ecology Network (POLLEN).
 It aims to explore plural natures and plural futures as sites of struggle and possibility whilst critically engaging with and ‘unpacking’ multiple and overlapping crises of our times.

 Lecture: Bounding unruly landscapes

-12 May 2020: Prof Andrea J Nightingale will give the 2020 STEPS Annual Lecture on the theme of Bounding unruly landscapes: future imaginaries and socioenvironmental change.
+This event has been postponed.
+Prof Andrea J Nightingale will give the 2020 STEPS Annual Lecture on the theme of Bounding unruly landscapes: future imaginaries and socioenvironmental change.
 The lecture, at the University of Sussex, is free and open to the public.

 TAPESTRY focuses on three ‘patches of transformation’ in India and Bangladesh – vulnerable coastal areas of Mumbai, the Sundarbans and Kutch – where hybrid alliances and innovative practices are reimagining sustainable development and inspiring societal transformation.